-Leukemia is a type of cancer that affects the different types of blood cells.
+Leukaemia is a type of cancer that affects the different types of blood cells.
 It can be acute or chronic in nature, and starts either in the myeloid or lymphoid cells of the bone marrow.
-Acute Myeloid Leukemia (AML) begins in the myeloid cells (such as neutrophils, basophils, macrophages, among others).
+Acute Myeloid Leukaemia (AML) begins in the myeloid cells (such as neutrophils, basophils, macrophages, among others).

 The content has been reviewed for quality and accuracy to the best of our knowledge by Qunomedical and its Medical Board of Experts.

 Patients diagnosed with AML.